Pipeline Components Overview

 Connecting Components: Inputs and Outputs

 Components accept specific inputs and produce defined outputs.
-To connect components in a pipeline, you must know the types of inputs and outputs they accept.
+You can connect components with matching intputs and outputs types.
 The output type from one component must be compatible with the input type of the subsequent one.
-For example, to connect a retriever and a ranker in a pipeline, you must know that the retriever outputs List[Document] and the ranker accepts List[Document] as input.
+For example, a retriever outputs List[Document] and a ranker accepts List[Document] as input, their types match so you can connect them.
+Builder guides you through the connections with connection validation.
+You can also use the Connections panel at the bottom of the canvas to manage, inspect, and edit component connections.

 When working in YAML, you indicate their output and input names, for example: